Radiation tolerance of online trigger system for COMET Phase-I: Analysis and Results

 \subsection{CRAM and BRAM}

-The error rates in the CRAM were counted based on flags returned from the SEM module while the BRAM error rates were counted based on those returned from the FIFO ECC.
+The accumulative errors in the CRAM were counted based on flags returned from the SEM module while the BRAM errors were counted based on those returned from the FIFO ECC.
 It is important to note that the FIFO ECC only applied to half of the BRAM as its operation was validated based on the data sent offline via the SiTCP connection.
-Connection losses between the DAQ PC and COTTRI board were also counted as URE.
-Erratic behaviour in the SEU or URE counters were also counted as URE.
-Errors in CRAM and BRAM were accumulated and the error rates are shown in Table \ref{tabCRAMBRAM}.
+Connection losses between the DAQ PC and COTTRI board were also counted as SEFI.
+Erratic behaviour in the SEU or SEFI counters were also counted as SEFI.
+Errors in CRAM and BRAM were accumulated and the resulting cross sections are shown in Table \ref{tabCRAMBRAM}.

 The error counters for both CRAM and BRAM were observed to increase linearly with neutron fluence levels as shown in Figure \ref{LINEAR}.
 This figure visualises the linear trend of accumulated errors with accumulated neutron fluence.
 This is important as it shows that the systematic uncertainty during the measurements was relatively small even with instability in the neutron beam and changes to the position of the COTTRI FE board with respect to the neutron source.